Oaks Building Regulations

-The issue of out of scale residential development, however, was not limited to the Oaks neighborhood.
+The issue of out-of-scale residential development was not limited to the Oaks neighborhood.
 As other neighborhoods wrestled with the same issues, community groups called on the city for the same kind of sensible regulations that were created for the Oaks.
-This time, however, instead of tailoring regulations to the individual needs of each neighborhood, the city updated and replaced an existing ordinance that governed hillside development and created a new city-wide ordinance that regulates residential buildings in the hills of Los Angeles, This ordinance is called the ‘Baseline Hillside Ordinance”.
+This time, however, instead of tailoring regulations to the individual needs of each neighborhood, the city updated and replaced an existing ordinance that governed hillside development and created a city-wide ordinance to regulate residential buildings in the hills of Los Angeles.
+This ordinance is called the “Baseline Hillside Ordinance.”
 The term “Baseline” is used because this ordinance is intended to be the common denominator to be used citywide, upon which each neighborhood can add its own regulations to address specific local issues.

-While the Oak D Limitations are relatively simple and deal primarily with the size and height of buildings, the Baseline Hillside Ordinance tackles many other issues of concern.
+While the Oaks D Limitations are relatively simple and deal primarily with the size and height of buildings, the Baseline Hillside Ordinance tackles many other issues of concern.
+This ordinance also applies to the Oaks.
 Some of these regulations are carry-overs from the original Hillside Ordinance and some are new.
-This new Baseline Hillside Ordinance regulates:
+This Baseline Hillside Ordinance regulates:

-The Baseline Hillside Ordinance also regulates the size and height of buildings through a complicated formula in all hillside areas.
-However, the Oaks are exempt from this part of the ordinance, because of the D Limitations.
+The Baseline Hillside Ordinance also regulates, by means of a complicated formula, the size and height of buildings in all hillside areas.
+However, the Oaks neighborhood is exempt from this part of the ordinance, because of our D Limitations.

-In addition to the Baseline Hillside Ordinance, other citywide regulations also limit the construction of retaining walls to two retaining walls of 8 feet in height or less, or one retaining wall of a maximum height of 12 feet per project.
+In addition to the Baseline Hillside Ordinance, other citywide regulations limit the construction of retaining walls to two retaining walls of 10 feet in height or less, or one retaining wall of a maximum height of 12 feet per project.

-For it’s part, the Oaks Homeowners Association board lobbied the planning department to keep the Baseline Hillside Ordinance as clear and simple as possible.
+For its part, the Oaks Homeowners Association board lobbied the Planning Department to keep the Baseline Hillside Ordinance as clear and simple as possible.
 In the end we were only partially successful.
 Basically, all stipulations of the Baseline Hillside Ordinance are in effect in the Oaks, except those regarding building size, height and lot coverage.
-Those remain regulated by the older Oaks D Limitations.
+Those remain regulated by the Oaks D Limitations.

-Because the city made the Baseline Ordinance so complex, and only very generally stipulated how the Ordinance interacts with the Oaks D limitations, it is no trivial task to apply the rules to any given property in The Oaks.
-The big plus of this situation, however, is that determining the basic permissible square footage is a lot simpler under the Oaks D Limitations, and that the applicable formula in the D limitations reflects closely the existing character of the neighborhood.
+Because the city made the Baseline Hillside Ordinance so complex, and only very generally stipulated how the Ordinance interacts with the Oaks D Limitations, it is no trivial task to apply the rules to any given property in The Oaks.
+The big plus of this situation, however, is that determining the basic permissible square footage for a lot is considerably simpler under the Oaks D Limitations.
+And the formulae in the D Limitations reflect closely the existing character of the neighborhood.